qiushiyan/qiushiyan.dev/content/posts/python310-pattern-matching/index.md

 #> '3.10.14 (main, Mar 19 2024, 21:46:16) [Clang 15.0.0 (clang-1500.3.9.4)]'
 ```

-## Pattern matching as a replacement for switch statements {#pattern-matching-as-a-replacement-for-switch-statements}
+## Pattern Matching as a Replacement for `switch` Statements {#pattern-matching-as-a-replacement-for-switch-statements}

 The most apparent usage of pattern matching is implementing
 `switch ... case` statements in many other programming languages, which